sedwards2009/extraterm/docs/guide.md

 Settings for the session's default tab title appear at the bottom of each card.
 It defines the title to use on tabs for terminals using this session.
 The text box holds the pattern to use to build up the title.
 This can be just text or a number of special codes which are later substituted.
 The "Insert Field" and "Insert Icon" menus show the available codes.
 A preview of the tab title appears below the text box.

-"Fields" are charactistics of the terminal which can be shown in the title.
+"Fields" are characteristics of the terminal which can be shown in the title.
 For example, the size of the terminal in rows and columns, or the exit code of the last command.

 Icons are just icons which can be placed anywhere in the title.
 The format of the codes for icons are just `${icon:name}` where `name` is the Font Awesome HTML name for the icon.
 Only Free [Font Awesome](https://fontawesome.com/icons) icons are available.